PetyoPlPetrov/MyGifs/README.md

 # MyGifs

-This repository will present giff search application.
+This repository will present a giff search application.
 The boilerplate is create-react-app.

 ## Setting up the project